 We captured images by making microscope slides from two different types of samples: i) standard or reference (oo)cyst suspension samples (Waterborne Inc, PC101 G/C positive control), and ii) actual vegetable samples obtained from local markets in Nepal. \autoref{fig:example_images} shows a few examples of reference and actual vegetable samples along with their bounding box annotations.
 Likewise, \autoref{tab:dataset_info} summarizes the number and types of images captured in the dataset.

 \textbf{Reference Samples:} We prepared $25$ slides each from $5$ {\textmu}L standard (oo)cyst suspension (or standard samples) mixed with Lugol's iodine in equal proportion.
-From these $25$ slides, an expert with more than two years of experience in imaging and annotating \emph{Giardia} and \emph{Cryptosporidium} from microscopy images captured many images from both microscopes.
+Slides refer to microscope slides on which samples were mounted, generally used for microscopic examinations.
+From these slides, an expert with more than two years of experience in imaging and annotating \emph{Giardia} and \emph{Cryptosporidium} from microscopy images captured many images from both microscopes.
 To maintain consistency, we selected $830$ best images, each based on the clarity of parasites.
+Images with one of the following criteria were removed: (i) images consisting of only broken parasites - either completely damaged or partially captured, and (ii) Noisy or blurry images where no single object was visible.
 Since there was no prior knowledge of parasite counts in individual slides, identification and counting of (oo)cysts by the expert was considered as a benchmark.

 \textbf{Vegetable Samples:} We prepared $200$ slides from $151$ vegetable samples collected from local markets in Nepal.
 The expert captured and selected images using the same protocol as the one used for the reference samples.
 From these slides, 1005 images for each type of microscope were included for further steps.
 The images were used for training the object detection models.